whoamilittl3fish/portfolio/README.md

 ### Production (Docker)

-#### It is removed, before I using nginx to build static website and now it is deploy with vite.
+#### It is removed, before I used to use nginx to build static website and now it is deploy with vite.

 ```bash
 docker compose -f docker-compose.prod.yml up -d